- S. Boulardii and Candida

-The French scientist Henry Boulard first discovered S. boulardii in 1920 after observing that certain locals in IndoChina were not succumbing to an outbreak of cholera.
-The healthier locals drank a tea made of the skins of lychee and mangosteen, from which Boulard was able to isolate S. boulardii as the protective yeast.
+The French scientist Henry Boulard first discovered S. boulardii in 1920 after observing that certain locals in Indonesia were not succumbing to an outbreak of cholera.
+The healthier locals drank a tea made from the skins of lychee and mangosteen, from which Boulard was able to isolate S. boulardii as the protective yeast.
 The strain has been named after him ever since its discovery.

 Choosing a high-quality S. boulardii product

 Before we delve into the studies examining the efficacy of S. boulardii as a probiotic, it’s important to note that not all strains of S. boulardii are created equal.

 The efficacy of products on the market can vary greatly depending on the quality of the manufacturing process, and label claims on many popular probiotics are often inaccurate.
 S. boulardii supplements are available in capsules of either lyophilized (freeze dried) or heat-dried preparations.
 You can usually tell when a probiotic is heat dried because the label will tell you to refrigerate the bottle, or the bacteria will lose potency.
 I used to think that probiotics that required refrigeration were the highest quality.

 I now know that the opposite is true.
 Lyophilized probiotic preparations are stable at room temperature and do not require refrigeration.

 In the case of S. boulardii, and many other strains, it is important to look for products that have lyophilized preparation as studies have shown that lyophilized capsules have much greater potency than heat-dried products that require refrigeration.
 (Schwenzer V.B.
 (1998) Saccharomyces boulardii.
 Deutsche Apotheker Zeitung 138: 75–77)